TITLE 7 HEALTH

 (5) the guardian or agency having evidence of legal custody of the registrant; or

-(6) any other legally recognized parent or legal custodian of a minor, or
+(6) any other legally recognized parent, legal guardian or court ordered custodian of a minor; or

 H. When an applicant or informant does not submit the minimum documentation required in the regulations for issuing or amending a vital record, or when the state registrar has reasonable cause to question the validity or adequacy of the applicant’s sworn statements or the documentary evidence submitted, the state registrar shall not issue or amend the vital record and shall advise the applicant of the reason for the action.